coffeegrind123/SillyTavern-Tag-Autocompletion/README.md

 ## Requirements

-This extension requires a running [Tag Autocompletion API server.](https://github.com/coffeegrind123/tag-autocompletion-api).
+This extension requires a running Tag Autocompletion API server.
 The API should implement the following endpoint:

 ### API Endpoint: `POST /search_tag`